meetunix/seminar-komplex/notes-on-correlation-paper.md

+#Konspekt zum paper:
-# Correlation and consolidation of Distributed Logging Data in Enterprise Clouds
+#Correlation and consolidation of Distributed Logging Data in Enterprise Clouds

 ## Abstract